Fork me on GitHub

 • A clear description of the project.

-• Classification details such as library type, domain, and supported programming languages.
+• Classification details such as library type (for example library or plugin), application domain, and supported programming languages.

 This information is especially useful for semantic search and library recommendation.